Deepening Your Practice

 Each month, in this peer-led gathering, we will come together as a community to meditate, share, and connect around our practice.

-We will share the monthly theme, resources, and discussion questions with Learning Circle members ahead of time.
+We will share the monthly theme, resources, and discussion questions with our community ahead of time.
 We invite you to submit ideas for monthly themes and discussions that you would like to explore as well!

 Our Community Agreements